oss-aspen/8Knot/README.md

 8Knot is a multi-container application.

-The app-server, worker-pools, redis-cache, and postgres-cache containers communicate with one another via docker networking.
+The app-server, worker-pools, redis-broker, and postgres-cache containers communicate with one another via docker networking.

 All of the build/tear-down is done with `docker compose`.